 DIRECTOR OF UNDERGRADUATE STUDIES (DUS): The DUS oversees the undergraduate program and serves as the chair of UNDED.
 The DUS makes final decisions on all matters concerning the major or concentration.
-Only the DUS can determine what transfer and study abroad courses can be applied to the major, as well as whether courses outside the Department can count toward the major.
+Only the DUS can determine what transfer and study abroad courses can be applied to the major.